ysowti/Data-Analysis-Portfolio_Yahya/README.md

 5) How much value do we put at risk by investing in a particular stock?
 6) How can we attempt to predict future stock behavior?

-Data Project 2: 2016 Presidential Election Data Analysis
+Data Analysis Project 2: 2016 Presidential Election Data Analysis

 In this Data Project I am looking at data from the 2016 election.
 In this project, I analyze two datasets.
 The first data set is the results of political polls.
 I analyze this aggregated poll data and answer some questions: